GulajavaMinistudio/Mayukai-Theme/README.md

 Open Visual Studio Code Market Place in your Visual Studio Code or VS Codium text editor, and search Mayukai.
 Hit install button, and after finishing install, go to ```Preferences > Color Theme > Mayukai Dark or Mayukai Mirage```.

+## List of Color Scheme

+This Mayukai Theme includes some color scheme for syntax coloring.
+There are :

+- Mayukai Mirage.
+- Mayukai Mirage Darker.
+- Mayukai Dark.
+- Mayukai Darker.
+- Mayukai Mirage Gruvbox.

 ## Development

 This theme is using base color swatch from Ayu, with some adjustment for syntax coloring.
 Template for this theme is generated using Ayu Color Generator from [Ayu Theme](https://github.com/ayu-theme/vscode-ayu).
 Documentation used for creating this theme in [VS Code Theming API](https://code.visualstudio.com/api/references/theme-color).